ja-codingtemple/live_react_lessons/README.md

 ## What is React?

 React is a JavaScript library developed by Facebook for creating user interfaces.
-<br>It allows developers to create their own reusable UI components.
+It allows developers to create their own reusable UI components.
 <br>React uses something called the Virtual DOM which is essentially a virtual copy of the actual DOM (Document Object Model).
 <br>When attempting to update the DOM, it will update the Virtual DOM first and then change the actual DOM in an efficient manner later, changing only what is necessary.